OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Things to Try
 ================================================================================

-* Try viewing data sources in the `QGIS Data Browser <http://planet.qgis.org/planet/tag/qgis%20browser/>`_ in the :menuselection:`Geospatial --> Databases` menu
+* Try viewing data sources with the `QGIS Data Browser <http://planet.qgis.org/planet/tag/qgis%20browser/>`_ in the :menuselection:`Geospatial --> Databases` menu

 * Try publishing your QGIS map to the web using :doc:`QGIS Map Server <../overview/qgis_mapserver_overview>` in the :menuselection:`Geospatial --> Web Services` menu.